 The average motorhome weighs 5,200 pounds.
-A vehicle this big can cause extreme damage to the surrounding property and leave many victims to endure severe pain and suffering.
-Data reports that over 10 million families own an RV putting not only adults at risk but children as well.
-There are actions that can be taken to ensure that you and your families rights are protected.
+A vehicle this big can cause extreme damage to the surrounding property and leave many victims enduring severe pain and suffering.
+Data reports that over 10 million families own an RV, which puts adults at risk and children.
+Some actions can be taken to ensure that your and your family’s rights are protected.

 Legal actions to take after a motorhome accident:

-File a claim: You need to file a claim with your insurance company before leaving the scene of the accident.
+File a claim: You must file a claim with your insurance company before leaving the accident scene.
 This is the first step you need to take when beginning the legal process.
-The way in which you can strengthen your claim is by giving the insurance agency the name, driver license number and insurance company of the party that was also involved in the accident.
-What will also help your claim is if you had taken any pictures of the crash or have gathered any witnesses at the scene of the accident.
+How you can strengthen your claim is by giving the insurance agency the name, driver’s license number and insurance company of the party that was also involved in the accident.
+What will also help your claim is if you had taken any pictures of the crash or have gathered any witnesses at the scene of the accident?

-Contact a California RV & Motorhome Accident Attorney: If you feel that you are not receiving the compensation you deserve from your motorhome crash contact the California RV & Motorhome Accident Lawyers of Bisnar Chase.
-We have taken on the most complex cases and navigated through every challenge to get you the earnings that you need to recover from your massive wreck.
-Call 1-800-561-4887 to further your knowledge on how you can obtain the medical bills and other financial earnings you are entitled to.
+Contact a California RV Motorhome Accident Attorney: If you feel you are not receiving the compensation you deserve from your motorhome crash, contact the California RV & Motorhome Accident Lawyers of Bisnar Chase.
+We have taken on the most complex cases and navigated through every challenge to get you the earnings you need to recover from your massive wreck.
+Call 1-800-561-4887 to further your knowledge on obtaining the medical bills and other financial earnings you are entitled to.

-The Federal Motor Carrier Safety Administration reported that 26 deaths take place annually due to motorhome crashes.
-Data has also shown that in one year, 75,000 people had experienced an RV accident-related injury.
+The Federal Motor Carrier Safety Administration reported that 26 deaths occur annually due to motorhome crashes.
+Data has also shown that 75,000 people had experienced an RV accident-related injury in one year.
 Injuries from these incidents may need intensive surgery, rehabilitation or continuous at-home care.

 The following are injuries that can be compensated for after a recreational vehicle wreck.

 Brain damage: A blow to the head from an auto accident can cause irreparable damage to the brain.
-It can lead to victims to live with disabilities for all their lives or victims can be left in a vegetative state.
-Common symptoms of minor head injuries include depression, forgetfulness and extreme mood swings.
+It can lead to victims living with disabilities for all their lives or victims can be left in a vegetative state.
+Common symptoms of minor head injuries include depression, forgetfulness, and extreme mood swings.
 Seek medical attention for minor signs of a head injury.
 Side effects from minor brain injuries can lead to extreme disturbances later in life.

 Each serves a different function in the body:

-Sensory nerves command the sensations, for example, being able to feel a prick in the finger.
+Sensory nerves command the sensations, for example, feeling a prick in the finger.

 Motor nerves govern the movement of the body.
-It is responsible for signals transmitting through the spinal cord and brain.
+It is responsible for signals transmitted through the spinal cord and brain.

-Back injuries: In the United States injury victims spend an average amount of $50 billion dollars on back pain.
+Back injuries: In the United States, injury victims spend an average of $50 billion on back pain.
 People who suffer from severe back pain do not only experience pain in their back but also in their neck, legs or arms.
-Treatment for back injuries can involve at home remedies such as leaving hot/cold compressions on the area of pain, physical therapy and if necessary, surgery.
+Treatment for back injuries can involve at-home remedies such as leaving hot/cold compressions on the area of pain, physical therapy and if necessary, surgery.

-Broken bones: Bones that are commonly broken in accidents are ribs, arms and legs.
-Since the weight of the motorhome is heavier than that of a commercial vehicle, the body is more likely to suffer more damage from an accident.
+Broken bones: Bones commonly broken in accidents are ribs, arms and legs.
+Since the motorhome’s weight is heavier than that of a commercial vehicle, the body is more likely to suffer more damage from an accident.

 Dental injuries: It is not abnormal for injury victims to experience damage to their teeth after a motorhome crash.
-Teeth can either become chipped or entirely lost in a RV collision.
-Once a tooth has been loosened the victim has a two-hour window to receive treatment to recover the tooth.
-Cosmetic procedures on the mouth can be costly and most insurance companies do not cover it.
+Teeth can either become chipped or entirely lost in an RV collision.
+Once a tooth has been loosened, the victim has a two-hour window to receive treatment after recovering the tooth.
+Cosmetic procedures on the mouth can be costly, and most insurance companies do not cover it.
 The injury attorneys of Bisnar Chase can gain you the finances you need to cover your dental cosmetic procedures.
 Contact us at 1-800-561-4887 to receive a free case analysis.